tudelft3d/website/opendata/noise3d/en.md

 •	BAG (Basisregistratie Adressen en Gebouwen), versie @@@
 •	AHN (Actueel Hoogtebestand Nederland), versie @@@

+## Description of our methods to generate the data

 ### Building models
 For the buildings, the BAG is used as basis.
 The heights of buildings have been calculated using the AHN-point cloud and the software 3dfier.
 This software converts 2D footprints into 3D blockmodels.
 The heights of buildings are calculated as the 95-percentile of all AHN-points that fall wihtin one building polygon.
 This is a good estimation of the roof ridge both for flat roofs and slanted roofs.
 Outliers such as points that fall on chimneys will be filtered out.
 As addtional information, we also provide the 75-percentile.